 For the contingency placement, the candidate accepts the job for a guaranteed period, and likewise, the agency gets paid.
 Standard costs for such recruitments are between 15 and 20% of the employee’s first annual salary.
 Here, the competition is high, and the hiring is also done faster so that the job agency gets their suitable candidate placed first.

 The job seekers in the market seek permanent placement at a company they will be happy with.
 Similarly, even companies would like their employees to be the finest and a perfect fit for the job so that they do not have to replace them frequently.
 So, from a recruiter’s perspective, getting candidates for a permanent position is easy.
 Moreover, the job agency makes more money in this case as they do not require much time to find the perfect candidate and their commission from the company that hires them also increases with the efficiency of employees.

 On the other hand, under the retained type of job placements, the payment process is staggered.
 They demand an upfront payment that guarantees exclusivity.
 Then another payment is taken for delivering the shortlist candidates.
 Then finally, a payment to the job agency is made for the successful hire of a candidate.

 You Should also have to know that, How agencies Get paid.

 How job agencies make money through temporary placements

-Most of the staffing agencies earn money by collecting a percentage that depends on the salary the employee earns.
-A temp agency charges the companies and business on an hourly basis for the employee’s work, and then the employee is being paid a considerably lower amount.
+How temp agencies make money?
+Most staffing agencies earn money by collecting a percentage that depends on the employee’s salary.
+A temp agency charges the companies and businesses on an hourly basis for the employee’s work, and then the employee is paid a considerably lower amount.
 For such positions, the hourly or salary rate you pay the agency includes the fees of the agency.

 Mainly, they take 25% of the employer’s rate or salary.
 These job agencies increase their price with more skilled and hard-to-find jobs.
 In fact, in some markets, they are seen to be demanding rates as high as 75%.